ethan-stone/obsidian-vault-dnd/Enzlo.md

 A traveling spell blade that took Eli's character on the road after sensing Eli's character's magic.
 While exploring an ancient tomb that worshiped some outer gods, a magical explosion happened.
 He has a pact with the Raven Queen to never age, which was revealed in the afterlife of Eli's character after he was killed in the explosion.

+Enzlo simply wants to go home.
+What that means is that he far older than what he